Relay now offers two ways to send international wire transfers, through the Local Network and Swift Network.

 Currency conversion fee Local Network wires are sent in USD and must be converted to the recipient’s local currency.

-As currency conversion is required, a fee of 1% to 1.5% of the payment applies.
+As currency conversion is required, as low as 1% of the payment applies.

 Swift Network wires are sent in USD.
 You can convert the payment into any of Relay’s supported currencies.

-If you choose to convert to another currency, a fee of 1% to 1.5% of the payment applies.
+If you choose to convert to another currency, as low as 1% of the payment applies.

 Settlement time 0-3 days 5-7 days